By: Marilyn L. Davis

 Be Patient and Encouraging While Healing

-If we apply the same resolve to healing that we did to using, not being embarrassed about the shiny moments, asking others how they dealt with the embarrassment of forgetting, and talking about our feelings, we do begin to heal.
+If we apply the same resolve to healing that we did to use, not being embarrassed about the shiny moments, asking others how they dealt with forgetting and talking about our feelings, we do begin to heal.

 We strengthen our resolve to stay in recovery when we show patience with others and ourselves during this time.
 We are learning about something new – living without drugs and alcohol, and just like any new subject, or when we were learning to use, it will take time.

 It is ironic that we were so often proud of how well we functioned on drugs and alcohol, yet cannot muster this same attitude in early recovery.

 We always have to remember that we did not develop a tolerance overnight and we will not heal overnight, but we can and do heal.

 By accepting that our brains, bodies, and emotions are healing, we can gently move from functioning to living – that is the true healing of recovery.